andresgciamtez/ppno/README.md

 The optimizer is built around a two-stage workflow:

 1. Stage 1 always runs a Unit Headloss heuristic followed by FLS-H local refinement.
-This produces a feasible baseline solution when the catalog and hydraulic model allow one.
+This produces a feasible baseline solution when the available pipe sizes and hydraulic model allow one.
 2. Stage 2 runs only when requested in the `[OPTIONS]` section.
 It seeds global metaheuristics with the Stage 1 solution, then applies a final FLS-H polish.